 HOTEL RESERVATIONS

 With the demise of the 36 West Motel in Cross Plains, attendees now will have to make do with finding a motel at one of the nearby towns, then drive to Cross Plains each morning for the festivities and drive back to their motel in the evening.
-The drive from nearly all the other towns is about 30-40 minutes one way, and the roads are very straight, scenic and pleasant, especially if those wildflowers are in bloom.
+The drive from nearly all the other towns is about 20-40 minutes one way, and the roads are very straight, scenic and pleasant, especially if those wildflowers are in bloom.

-There are several nearby towns that can accommodate Howard fans: Cisco, Coleman, Rising Star, and Eastland.
+There are several nearby towns that can accommodate Howard fans: Cisco, Coleman, Rising Star, Early and Eastland.
 These are are smaller towns, much like Cross Plains, and boast only a modest selection of hotels and rooms.
 Brownwood is a larger community with many hotels, restaurants and other amenities.
 The closest “big” city is Abilene, which is less than an hour away and has an even larger selection.

 Of course, the internet is your friend at times like these, and a search for hotel space or maybe an Air BnB is an easy undertaking.